graphql/graphiql/packages/graphiql-plugin-explorer/README.md

 ## CDN bundles

-You can also use this plugin with `unpkg`, `jsdelivr`, and other CDNs.
+You can also use this plugin via an ESM-based CDN like [esm.sh](https://esm.sh).

-See the [example HTML file](examples/index.html) for this plugin
+See the [CDN example](./example/index.html) for a working demo.